 The American powered, British bodied, Ford GT40 had one job: outperform Ferrari in endurance races.
-Introduced a few weeks earlier at the New York Auto Show, the first of the car GT40s, Mk1 chassis 101 and 102, made their first public appearance on a track on this day in 1964.
+Introduced a few weeks earlier at the New York Auto Show, the first of the GT40s, Mk1 chassis 101 and 102, made their first public appearance on a track on this day in 1964.
 Jaws dropped as they ripped around Le Mans during a test weekend, in part because of one spectacular crash.
 The vehicles suffered from aerodynamic issues, a problem that caused 101 to become airborne and crash on the Mulsanne straight.
 The second prototype ended up in the wall that weekend as well.
-The remains of both vehicles later ended up in the crusher.
-Chassis 101 later returned from the grave as a reconstruction, as pictured above.
+The remains of both vehicles earned a date with the crusher.

 Some 50 years later, Claude Nahum, a known Ford collector, decided to recreate chassis 101.
 His replica remained so true to the original that judges at the 2016 Amelia Island Concours d’Elegance awarded it best re-creation.

 The GT40 would make its official race debut at the Nurburgring 1000 KM a month later.
 The car retired early due to suspension issues while holding second place in the race.
 The GT40 would go on to become the Ferrari-eater that Henry Ford II envisioned, winning 24 Hours of Le Mans four years in a row, starting in 1966.
 That origins of the GT40 has since been made famous in the movie Ford Vs. Ferrari.